 Functional testing can take on many forms, depending on your goals, the needs of your customers, and the design of your product.
 But having to hire testers to walk through every button click, dropdown, and text input in your source product can cost a lot of time and money—and that compounds when you need to test all the localized builds as well.

-Here are some tips to maximize your testing budget, while still conducting thorough testing and producing a top-quality global product.
+Here are some tips to help you get the most out of your testing budget while conducting thorough testing and producing a high-quality global product.

 1. Start at the source